Crouch Development

 Relevant operational conversations with a clear next step.

-If the business is dealing with slow follow-up, scattered communication, weak visibility, or systems that do not talk to each other, that is usually a useful place to compare notes.
+If the business is dealing with slow follow-up, scattered communication, weak visibility, or tools that still leave the work feeling loose, that is usually a useful place to compare notes.